freedomofpress/securedrop/docs/development/xenial_support.rst

 Running the Xenial dev env
 --------------------------

-The Xenial staging environment uses libvirt as a VM provider.
-If you haven't already done so, you should follow the instructions here: :ref:`libvirt_provider`.

-Once the libvirt Vagrant provider is available, you'll need a libvirt-format Xenial base image.
-To set one up, run the following commands.
+If you're using the libvirt Vagrant provider, you'll need a libvirt-format Xenial base image.
+To set one up, run the following commands:

 .. code:: sh